 Equipment Breakdown Insurance

 Equipment breakdown insurance typically protects against loss due to mechanical or electrical breakdown of any type of equipment, including computers.
-This type of insurance may be necessary if property insurance does not cover loss suffered by internal sources.
+This type of insurance may be necessary if property insurance does not cover losses suffered by internal sources.

 What it covers: typically cost to repair or replace damaged equipment and the resulting loss of business income or extra expenses incurred.
 Such costs and resultant losses may be caused by explosion damages, mechanical or electrical breakdown, power outages, and operator error.
 Coverage may include communications systems and HVAC systems.